gregbuehler/mongodb-express-redux-mithril-universal-start/README.md

 ## Project
 - This project is to demonstrate the server-side rendering ( aka universal ) of Single Page Application using mithril.

-- Server-side rendering is done by mithril-node-render ( StephanHoyer, [https://github.com/StephanHoyer/mithril-node-render](https://github.com/StephanHoyer/mithril-node-render) ).
+- Server-side rendering is done by mithril-node-render ( [StephanHoyer, mithril-node-render](https://github.com/StephanHoyer/mithril-node-render) ).

 - Client-side controllers and views are directly used for Server-side rendering.